 Nelson is one of the tennis pros.
 Some say he is a fucking American hero.
 You know why?
 Because he’s been there for more than 7 years teaching summer camp, and he hasn’t killed a single kid.

-If I tried that shit, it would be listed as an American atrocity.
-Those little shits descend by the 100’s on the 3rd world in the summer.
+If I tried that, it would be listed as an American atrocity.
+Those little “darlings” descend by the 100’s on the 3rd world in the summer.
 Nelson stands out there all day in the broiling sun.
 It’s the kind of sun that burns into your eyes and nose and just makes you want to kick puppies and strangle little shits.
-I’d wipe out about a dozen little fuckers in the first week.

 I remember a voice from my childhood: “You know, you kill a few and the others tend to listen for a while…” that’s what my second cousin, Paulie, the New York City police captain, told me when I was 10.